 This is one of the greatest things about cross-platform applications – it’s possible to create one codebase for Android and iOS at the same time.
 In native applications it is necessary to write code separately, which is usually done by two different developers/teams.
 In custom cross-platform mobile app development the whole codebase is in one place.
 This saves a lot of time, because one developer can handle both platforms concurrently.

-Cons of cross-platform development
+Cons of cross-platform mobile apps development

 1. Lower performance

 Performance is one of the most important characteristics of an app.
 It depends on many factors but, in general, if you compare two applications where one is native and the other is cross-platform and both have the same functionalities, the native one will be slightly faster.
 However, these differences in performance are usually small, especially when it comes to simple applications.

 Cross-platform applications have to adapt their design and functionalities not only to specific devices but also to platforms, which have many differences.
 As a result, it creates extra work for developers who have to handle specific exceptions for a variety of devices and platform differences, especially with more complicated features.
 These issues don’t occur that often in native apps, so developers can focus on solving users’ problems.